openENTRANCE/Model-linkage-Legacy/README.md

 ## 2. Scenario
 The analysis/case scenario name describes the type of analysis to be carried out and its context, as used in the openENTRANCE project.
-For example, scenario **GreenGrowth** or **Distributed PV all over Europe** or **Centralized utility-scale PV in southern Europe** can be possible names of scenarios. ***Any name is valid here***.
+For example, analysis/case scenario **GreenGrowth** or **Distributed PV all over Europe** or **Centralized utility-scale PV in southern Europe** can be possible names. ***Any name is valid here***.

-This field can be extended to refer to the fact that the scenario considered is stochastic/random to account, for example, for the spatial correlation of wind/solar generation, or demand, in different regions/countries.
+This field can be extended to refer to the fact that the analysis/case scenario considered is stochastic/random to account, for example, for the spatial correlation of wind/solar generation, or demand, in different regions/countries.
 Stochastic/random data are usually time dependent.
 Thus, stochastic/random scenario names can be used.
-For example, possible names can be:
+For example, possible forms can be used:

 > Distributed PV all over Europe|Scen001

-Where the data given belong to the random scenario **Scen001** of the analysis scenario **Distributed PV all over Europe**.
+Where the data given belong to the random scenario **Scen001** of the analysis/case scenario **Distributed PV all over Europe**.

 More details can be found [here](Scenario/ScenarioDictionary.md).